nhost/nhost/README.md

 Now you're ready to use these fundamental building blocks to build a unique experience:

-- [Quick Start](https://docs.nhost.io/quick-start): Create an app with Readt
+- [Quick Start](https://docs.nhost.io/quick-start): Create an app with React
 - [Authentication](https://docs.nhost.io/auth) with email/password, magic link or social logins (Google, GitHub, Facebook, etc).
 - [Real-time database](https://docs.nhost.io/hasura) with GraphQL and Postgres to keep your data in sync.
 - [File Storage](https://docs.nhost.io/storage) with image transformation.